 Young children learn through play, and they remember stories through acting them out and retelling them.
 Felt & Flannel storyboards are South Haven Press’s newest product to help with this.
 As with the Clothespin People, my first priority in making storyboards was to tell Bible stories.
 In fact these storyboards were invented for a preschool playgroup that I run at my church.
+My daughter, Jocelyn, design the pieces for me, and I cut them out with my Cricut machine.
 Families receive new pieces each week to reinforce the Bible story that we are learning.
 As I complete the development of large sets, I will make them available for sale here.

-The Felt and Flannel storyboards are self-contained.
-The double-sided (blue and black) board folds up and fits inside a zippered storage pouch along with the background pieces.
-A second zippered compartment can hold large pieces and a separate zippered pouch holds the smaller bits.
-Speaking of smaller bits, some are really quite small, so this is not a suitable toy for children who put things in their mouths as it could be a choking hazard.
-Made in a home with a cat.
+The Felt and Flannel storyboard bundles are self-contained.
+The double-sided (blue and black) board folds up and fits inside a zippered storage bag along with the background pieces.
+A second zippered compartment can hold large pieces and a separate zippered mesh pouch holds the smaller bits.
+Each additional storyboard play set comes in its own mesh pouch which fits inside the larger storage bag.

 Pizza Play Food

 It didn’t seem like such a big jump to go from making felt storyboards to felt pizza.
 I guess I wanted to see if it was possible.
 Do you remember playing restaurant, complete with menu and play food?
 I bet your kids like to do that as well.
 Imagine if you could actually have the ingredients to make a pizza to order?
 Imagine if your children could practice matching patterns by making pizza in their play kitchen.
 Imagine a wipe-off order sheet that can be used again and again….
 Well, I did and here it is!

 This pizza has six saucy slices.
 Add the toppings as you like to make your pizza your way.